patofw/medical-nlp/README.md

 ### Build the module

-run
+First, install the build package.
+This will allow you to build the Python Module and install its dependencies.

+`python -m pip install build`

+or

 `pip install --upgrade build`

-followed by
+then, Build the `medical-nlp` module using:

 `python -m build`

-install all dependencies with
-`pip install .`
+Finally, install all dependencies that are in the `setup.py` file with `pip install .`

 **Install the NLP models desired**